 Q. When are the open days?

-A. Open days and tours of the High School, Sixth Form and Primary School will be held inthe autum term.
-Detials to be announced.
-See Admissions.
+A. Open days and tours of the High School, Sixth Form and Primary School will be held in the autum term.
+See the Admissions sections for details.